 The sensitivity of the envelope filter can be adjusted via the Sensitivity knob, and the direction of the filter sweep can be toggled between upward and downward motion.

 The Staccato switch alters the speed of the envelope.
 In on position, an “intelligent envelope” listens to the playing and quickly discharges the envelope between notes.

-What we have, then, is an incredible two-in-one pedal that can act as a phaser; an envelope-controlled phaser or as a standard envelope filter.
-Not only is the Pigtronix Envelope Phaser capable of doing all these things but it excels in all of them, making it a superb choice as an envelope filter pedal.
+What we have, then, is an incredible two-in-one pedal that can act as a phaser, an envelope-controlled phaser or a standard envelope filter.
+Not only is the Pigtronix Envelope Phaser capable of doing all these things, but it excels in all of them, making it a superb choice as an envelope filter pedal.